UA-Libraries-Research-Data-Services/EDirectChemInfo/README.md

 ## License Notes

 Code in this repository is licensed under the [MIT License](https://github.com/vfscalfani/EDirectChemInfo/blob/master/LICENSE).
-Code output (i.e. data snippets) retrieved from NCBI via their EDirect utility is shown for code demonstration purposes only and is credited to NCBI and NLM.
+Code output (e.g., reference/molecular data snippets) retrieved from NCBI via their EDirect utility is shown for code demonstration purposes only and is credited to NCBI and NLM.
 Please see the [NCBI Website and Data Usage Policies and Disclaimers](https://www.ncbi.nlm.nih.gov/home/about/policies/) for more information regarding the data.